 I will not take a dog that needs tranquilizing.
 This must be done under a veterinarian’s supervision, due to monitoring their heart rate and vital signs when they are sedated.
 I can give you references of veterinarians who have a grooming department at their hospital.

 Why did you choose dog grooming as a profession?

 I just love being around dogs.
-I own two Lhasa Apsos who have been my companions for eight years now, and a cat I found abandoned by her mother in my yard.
+I own two Lhasa Apsos who have been my companions for thirteen years now, and a cat I found abandoned by her mother in my yard.
 They show me everyday what unconditional love is all about.